-The English Language Centre has offered to support students with the English Language side of their applications.
-Students will need to sign up beforehand (this can be done any day) at ELC reception.
+The Centre for Academic Language and Literacies has offered to support students with the English Language side of their applications.
+Students will need to sign up beforehand (this can be done any day) at CALL reception.

 When: Every Tuesday starting 5 March between 2 - 4 pm

 Duration: 30-minute slots - so 4 per day.

 Where: Centre for Academic Language and Literacies - 24 Laurie Grove.